AmaBella Ship Review

 - Categories AA and AB have the same features as Categories BA and BB, but are slightly larger at 235 square feet.

 - Topping off the accommodation choices are AmaBella’s five Suites.
-Located on Violin Deck, these suites range in size from 255 to 350 square feet and feature a full bathroom with shower and tub, a flat-panel television, mini bar, spacious wardrobe, and a full size, separate balcony in addition to a complete French balcony.
+Located on Violin Deck, these suites range in size from 255 to 350 square feet and feature a full bathroom with shower and tub, a flat-screen television, mini bar, spacious wardrobe, and a full size, separate balcony in addition to a complete French balcony.

 As with many ships, these suites can sell out quickly, so it can pay to book well in advance.